OrchardCMS/OrchardCore/src/docs/reference/modules/AuditTrail/README.md

 ## Using the Audit Trail event list

-The Audit Trail event list provides you with filtering and pagination to be able to easily find the Audit Trail events that you are looking for.
+The Audit Trail event list provides you with filtering and pagination to be able to find the Audit Trail events that you are looking for easily.
 By default, you can filter by the following criteria:

-- a given date range,
+- A given date range,
 - categories (e.g. *All categories*, *Content*, *User*).

-You can also sort entries by various parameters.
+Also, you can sort entries by various parameters.

 Events provide various details on their line: